Arcachofo/SimulIDE-Knowledge-Base/1-Circuit/Components/08-Logic/3-Memory/I2C RAM.md

-## Description:
+I2C RAM/ROM.

-This component can be configured as Ram or Rom.
+This component can be configured as Ram or Rom by setting persistance property.
 You must save the circuit to get data persistance.

 You can watch Memory content: